San Cisco: 2017–2019: The Water

-San Cisco released their third studio album "The Water" on 5 May 2017.
-The album was preceded with the singles"Slo-Mo" and "Hey, Did I Do You Wrong?".
+San Cisco released their third studio album The Water on 5 May 2017.
+The album was preceded with the singles "Slo-Mo" and "Hey, Did I Do You Wrong?".

 To promote the album, the band commenced one of their biggest Australian tours on 18 May 2017.
 Visiting 21 shows in 46 days, guitarist Josh Biondillo said ahead of the tour: "Yeah it's definitely a big one.
 I think it will be a good reintroduction to the fans and the crowd.
 The whole thing, I think, for me, is a lot more mature.
 Even though we're still doing the silly stuff that we've always done, but hopefully in the tour [you'll see our] maturity as songwriters and performers."
 They played at the 2017 Splendour in the Grass festival.

-2020-present: Flaws and Between You and Me
+2020–present: Flaws, Between You and Me and Under the Light

 In March 2020, the band released the EP, Flaws.
 In July 2020, the band announced the release of Between You and Me, released on 4 September 2020.

-On 24 February 2023, the band released "Lost Without You", the first taste of music from San Cisco's forthcoming, currently unnamed new album.
+On 24 February 2023, the band released "Lost Without You", the first single from their fifth studio album Under the Light.
+In October 2023, the band released "High", their fifth single of the year, and announced the album's title as well as its release date of 1 March 2024.